belajar-lab/686x/project1/README.md

 >[!Note]
 >Please call `get_order(feature_matrix.shape[0])`, and use the ordering to iterate the feature matrix in each iteration.
 In practice, people typically just randomly shuffle indices to do stochastic optimization.

+## Algorithm Discussion

+Once you have completed the implementation of the 3 learning algorithms, you should qualitatively verify your implementations.
+In *main.py* we have included a block of code that you should uncomment.
+This code loads a 2D dataset from *toy_data.txt*, and trains your models using $T = 10, \lambda = 0.2$. *main.py* will compute $\theta$ and $\theta _0$ for each of the learning algorithms that you have written.
+Then, it will call `plot_toy_data` to plot the resulting model and boundary.

+### Plots
+In order to verify your plots, please enter the values of $\theta$ and $\theta_0$ for all three algorithms (perceptron, average perceptron, Pegasos).

+### Convergence
+Since you have implemented three different learning algorithm for linear classifier, it is interesting to investigate which algorithm would actually converge.
+Please run it with a larger number of iterations $T$ to see whether the algorithm would visually converge.
+You may also check whether the parameter in your theta converge in the first decimal place.
+Achieving convergence in longer decimal requires longer iterations, but the conclusion should be the same.

+Which of the algorithm will converge on this dataset?

+## Automative review analyzer

+Now that you have verified the correctness of your implementations, you are ready to tackle the main task of this project: building a classifier that labels reviews as positive or negative using text-based features and the linear classifiers that you implemented in the previous section!

+## The Data
+The data consists of several reviews, each of which has been labeled with $-1$ or $+1$, corresponding to a negative or positive review, respectively.
+The original data has been split into four files:

+- `reviews_train.tsv` (4000 examples)
+- `reviews_validation.tsv` (500 examples)
+- `reviews_test.tsv` (500 examples)

+To get a feel for how the data looks, we suggest first opening the files with a text editor, spreadsheet program, or other scientific software package (like [pandas](https://pandas.pydata.org/)).

+### Translating reviews to feature vectors
+We will convert review texts into feature vectors using a **bag of words** approach.
+We start by compiling all the words that appear in a training set of reviews into a **dictionary**, thereby producing a list of $d$ unique words.

+We can then transform each of the reviews into a feature vector of length $d$ by setting the $i^{th}$ coordinate of the feature vector to $1$ if the $i^{th}$ word in the dictionary appears in the review, or $0$ otherwise.
+For instance, consider two simple documents “Mary loves apples” and “Red apples”.
+In this case, the dictionary is the set $\{ \text {Mary}; \text {loves}; \text {apples}; \text {red}\}$, and the documents are represented as $(1; 1; 1; 0)$ and $(0; 0; 1; 1)$.

+A bag of words model can be easily expanded to include phrases of length $m$.
+A **unigram** model is the case for which $m=1$.
+In the example, the unigram dictionary would be $(\text {Mary}; \text {loves}; \text {apples}; \text {red})$.
+In the **bigram** case, $m=2$, the dictionary is $(\text {Mary loves}; \text {loves apples}; \text {Red apples})$, and representations for each sample are $(1; 1; 0), (0; 0; 1)$.
+In this section, you will only use the unigram word features.
+These functions are already implemented for you in the `bag_of_words`  function.

+In `utils.py`, we have supplied you with the `load data` function, which can be used to read the `.tsv` files and returns the labels and texts.
+We have also supplied you with the `bag_of_words` function in `project1.py`, which takes the raw data and returns dictionary of uni-gram words.
+The resulting dictionary is an input to `extract_bow_feature_vectors` which you will edit to compute a feature matrix of ones and zeros that can be used as the input for the classification algorithms.
+Using the feature matrix and your implementation of learning algorithms from before, you will be able to compute $\theta$ and $\theta_0$.